CodingItWrong/lifelog/README.md

 # Lifelog

-This is a short description of your app.
+A minimal attempt at tracking visits to places in a privately-owned app.

 ## Getting Started